May 2, 2020 - May 6, 2020

 If 2 teams are tied in points, the following order applies to determine the ranking of teams.
 If more than two teams are tied, teams will go through each tiebreaker until ONE team is determined the winner (there is no head-to-head if there are more than two teams), once the tiebreaker is broken and one team is the winner, that team advances and the tiebreaker resets to #1 (again, head-to-head only applies for when there is only 2 teams left) for the remaining teams.

 Team A, B, C and D all are tied with 6 points.
-The first tiebreaker in this example would be #2 Most Games Won.
-Team A wins that, so then it resets to 3 teams tied with 6 points and all 3 teams have same games in regulation wins.
-They would then go to #3 Goal Differential.
-Team C wins on that.
-Tiebreaker resets again and because there are only 2 teams left you can then use head-to-head if it applies to the two teams remaining.
+The first tiebreaker in this example would be #2 Best goal differential formula.
+Team A wins that, so then it resets to 3 teams tied with 6 points.
+Then, apply the best goal differential formula again, Team B wins that.
+Then, the last two teams would go to #1 if applicable, if not, then the process would proceed according to the tiebreakers #2 through #6.

 If there is a tie game at the end of regulation time during the tournament playoffs, the following